54 resultsfor “Supreme Court ruling Louisiana congressional map”

 ruling split along ideological lines, the supreme court affirmed that Louisiana’s congressional maps violated

-Supreme Court, in a 6-3 decision along partisan lines, ruled that Louisiana's 2024 election map, which created a second majority-Black congressional
+Supreme Court recently ruled that Louisiana's 2024 election map, which created a second majority-Black congressional